Summary offences

 There are different types of hearings in the summary stream of the Magistrates’ Court.

 This is the first hearing for criminal matters.
 If you intend to plead guilty, the matter can generally be heard and determined at a mention hearing.
-If you intend to plead not guilty, a will your hearing for a contest mention hearing or a contest hearing and make any directions that the court considers appropriate.
+If you intend to plead not guilty, a judicial officer will adjourn your hearing for a contest mention hearing or a contest hearing and make any directions that the court considers appropriate.

 See the pleading guilty or not guilty page for information about summary case conferences.